 Common Name: Nipplewort

-Lapsana communis is a Annual up to 0.90 metres tall.
+Lapsana communis is an annual plant that can grow up to 0.90 metres tall.

 Europe, including Britain, from Scandanavia south and east to N. Africa, western and central Asia.